hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 Each 1-Wire sensor contains a unique hardware address.
 When the program first starts, it assigns newly detected sensor addresses to `OneWireTemperature` sensor objects and saves the information in the flash memory.
 The device scan order is arbitrary, so if all sensors are connected at once, they are assigned to `OneWireTemperature` objects in a random order.
-The assignments can be modified by through the web configuration UI, but there's an easier way: connect the sensors one by one.
+The assignments can be modified through the web configuration UI, but there's an easier way: connect the sensors one by one.

 The example program defines `OneWireTemperature` objects in the following order: oil, coolant, exhaust.
 Hence, do this:

-1. Connect the oil temperature sensor.
+1. Connect the sensor that will become the oil temperature sensor.
-2. Power on the device.
+2. Power on the device for a few seconds.
 3. Power off the device.
 4. Connect the coolant temperature sensor.
-5. Power on the device.
+5. Power on the device for a few seconds.
 6. Power off the device.
 7. Connect the exhaust temperature sensor.
 8. Power on the device.